damn/Fullmoon/README.md

 # core

-Core is an experimental new&simpler way to write videogames.
-Based on plain clojure data structures.
+Core is an experimental new way to write videogames.

 It uses a simple component system, where components are just clojure vectors of `[keyword value]` and the different entities are clojure maps.